top of page

 Diocletian's Edict on Maximum Prices from 301 AD gives a price of 125 denarii for a pound of cassia.
 An agricultural labourer earns 25 denarii per day.

 Cinnamon is too expensive to be commonly used on funeral pyres in Rome.
-It's said the Emperor Nero burns a year's worth of the city's supply in 65 CE, at the funeral for his wife Poppaea Sabina.
+It's said the Emperor Nero burns a year's worth of the city's supply in 65 AD, at the funeral for his wife Poppaea Sabina.

 Recent Posts